microsoft/Kusto-Query-Language/doc/regexquotefunction.md

 ---
 title: regex_quote() - Azure Data Explorer
-description: This article describes regex_quote() in Azure Data Explorer. ms.reviewer: shanisolomon ms.topic: reference ms.date: 05/19/2021
+description: Learn how to use the regex_quote() function to return a string that escapes all regular expression characters. ms.reviewer: shanisolomon ms.topic: reference ms.date: 01/17/2023
 ---
 # regex_quote()